revk/ESP32-GPS/README.md

 ## Point reduction

-The *pack* logic uses a modified Ramer–Douglas–Peucker algorithm, and adjust for `hepe`.
-It also does not work on fixed time periods - allowing a `packmin` minimum samples, but up to `packmax` if no *corners* found.
+The optional *pack* logic uses a modified Ramer–Douglas–Peucker algorithm.
+It does not work on fixed time periods - allowing a `packmin` minimum samples, but up to `packmax` if no *corners* found.
 It also packs to the *corner*, and then considers from that with more points.

 The effect is that if you go at constant speed in a straight line you may only see a point every 10 minutes.
 If you stop/start or turn, then that point is logged.
-Lost points are discarded if within a distance from a straight line that is logged, this allows detail and consise logs.
+Lost points are discarded if within a distance from a straight line that is logged, this allows detail and concise logs.

+Point reduction on device is optional, and only if `packm` is set. `packs` being set (seconds) allows time to be included in the calculations.
+However, packing can be done as a port processing operation using the `json2gpx` tool.

 ## Log format